 The new Montblanc Star World-Time GMT (ref.
-106464) automatic wristwatch, a new member of the soon to be refreshed Star collection, which is going to be officially presented at the upcoming SIHH 2011 event, offers nice pseudo-vintage styling nicely flavored with perfect legibility and good taste: a combination that defines timekeepers manufactured by one of the oldest maker of luxury writing instruments even when it comes to their “entry-level” models.
+106464) collection is a new member of the Star collection that was officially presented at the SIHH 2011 event.
+The 2011 series offers a nice pseudo-vintage styling that is tastefully flavored with almost perfect legibility and careful approach to design: a combination that defines timekeepers manufactured by one of the oldest makers of luxury writing instruments even when it comes to their “entry-level” models.

-It seems that the Swiss brand is still not particularly sure about its ability to set trends in the industry and, therefore, tries to follow the beaten path designing their timekeepers in accordance with what they perceive as current fashion.
-Current fashion at this time favors mildly oversized timekeepers and, predictably, the watch will come in a moderately sized stainless steel case that measures 42 millimeters in diameter (crown not included.)
+The Swiss brand is still not particularly sure about its ability to set trends in the industry and, therefore, tries to follow the beaten path designing their timekeepers following what they perceive as current fashion.
+Current fashion at this time favors mildly oversized timekeepers and, predictably, the Star World-Time GMT will come in a moderately sized stainless steel case that measures 42 millimeters in diameter (crown not included.)
 Combined with its relatively thin profile that is just over 12.5 millimeters thick, the ref.
 106464 is both pleasant to look at (although, truth be told, the huge and bold “MONT BLANC” and “MEINSTERSTUCK” inscriptions engraved on each side of the case makes me cringe a little) and is also surprisingly comfortable to wear.

-Inside the polished body is hidden their MB 4810/405 self-winding movement, an ETA 7753-based caliber that we have already seen in their MB TimeWalker GMT automatic watch.
+Inside the polished body is hidden their MB 4810/405 self-winding movement, an ETA 7753-based caliber that we have already seen in their MB TimeWalker GMT collection.

-Featuring a deliberately understated finish (Montblanc seems to be especially eager to differentiate their relatively affordable watches from the high-end ones that are lavishly decorated by hand,) the movement provides just enough functionality for the watch to display a 24-hour second time zone, a simple calendar with current date and a rotating scale with 24 cities each representing respective time zone.
+Featuring a deliberately understated finish (Montblanc is especially eager to differentiate their relatively affordable watches from the high-end ones that are lavishly decorated by hand,) the movement provides just enough functionality for the dial to display a 24-hour second time-zone, a simple calendar with current date and a rotating scale with 24 cities each representing respective time zone.

 What is the most interesting about this caliber is that it continues to run while the time zone is being reset or adjusted.

-Of course, the lack of luminescent substance on its leaf-shaped hands and the chapter ring somehow detracts from its usability in darkness, but, well, that’s the part of the “vintage” package, IYKWIM.
+Of course, the lack of luminescent substance on its leaf-shaped hands and the chapter ring somehow detract from its usability in darkness, but, well, that’s the part of the “vintage” package, IYKWIM.

-As for the price, the maker of luxury writing instruments expects you to shell out approximately $5100 for one of these timekeepers.
-Can’t say whether the price is too high in terms of expected value for money, but, generally, it is in the same ballpark with similar 7753-powered watches offered by other luxury brands.
+As for the price, the maker of luxury writing instruments expects you to shell out approximately $5100 for each one of these.
+Can’t say whether the price is too high in terms of expected value for money, but, generally, it is in the same ballpark with similar 7753-powered GMT-capable chronographs offered by other luxury brands.